Do you suffer from irritable bowel syndrome (IBS)?

 Abdominal distension can put pressure on the bladder causing increased urination.

-It is believed that distension is caused by a failure of the diaphragm to relax and contract properly, which can result in some sufferers feeling breathless and heartburn.
+It is believed that distension is caused by a failure of the diaphragm to relax and contract properly, which can result in some sufferers feeling breathless and having heartburn.

 IBS sufferers tend to produce more gas than non-sufferers which is mainly due to the hypersensitivity of the gut.

 The gas can be very problematic especially if it has an offensive odour and sufferers find it hard to control its release.

 Some of the worst foods that produce foul odours are cauliflower, broccoli, cabbage, eggs and red meat.